 Boston and its surrounding cities & towns are packed with beer halls and brewing companies, lagers and new england ipas.
 The independent craft beer movement owes a bit of inertia to Boston's own Sam Adams Brewery.
 And while the Boston Beer Company and Harpoon Brewery have been around for decades, it's the Aeronaut's, Trillum's, and Night Shift's that make up some of the best places to get fresh beer around the city.

-With microbreweries on The Islands, mainlanders can now take home pints on the ferry, as opposed to those ridiculous white circle ACK/MV stickers.
+With microbreweries on The Islands, mainlanders can now take home pints of beer on the ferry, as opposed to those ridiculous white circle ACK/MV stickers.
 Party central, aka, Cisco Brewers has had a multi-decade run just outside of town on Nantucket.
 Martha's Vineyard leads Nantucket, by a score of 2-1.

 If you take Cisco's afternoon brewery tour, asking the main brewer inane, DudeBro questions is a party foul.
 You know who you are.